IoannisNezis/ad-blog/content/post/project-qlue-ls/index.md

 authorAvatar: "img/profile.png"
 tags: ["SPARQL", "lsp", "wasm", "rust"]
 categories: []
-image: "img/writing.jpg"
+image: "img/cover.png"
 ---

 Modern developer environments are way more capable than simple Text editors.
-They provide domain-specific tools to improve the user experience (building, running, debugging, linting, formatting etc.).
+They provide domain-specific tools to improve the user experience.
+They give hints, suggest changes or completions and more.
-In this article we will take a deep dive into how I wrote such a domain specific support tool for *SPARQL*, a query language for knowledge graphs.
+In this article we will take a look behind the curtains and build language support for *SPARQL*, a query language for knowledge graphs.

 <!-- more -->

 You can find the source code in my [GitHub repository](https://github.com/IoannisNezis/sparql-language-server).
 And a life demo on [qlue-ls.com](https://qlue-ls.com/).

+# TL;DR

+I build a [sparql-language-server](https://github.com/IoannisNezis/Qlue-ls) from scratch in [Rust](https://www.rust-lang.org/), powered by [tree-sitter](https://tree-sitter.github.io/tree-sitter/).
+To showcase the Language server I build a [web editor](https://sparql.nezis.de/) using [Monaco](https://microsoft.github.io/monaco-editor/).
+To run the language server within the browser, I used [WebAssembly](https://webassembly.org/)

 # Content